vhda/verilog_systemverilog.vim/README.md

 1. Module instantiation port names.
 2. Function/task arguments.
-3. Object methods and attrtibutes.
+3. Object methods and atttributes.

 In order to use omni completion a tags file must be generated using the following arguments: